-People with cancer have different dietary needs.
+People with cancer may have different dietary needs.
 Some people feel well and able to eat normally.
 For others, weight loss or a poor appetite were symptoms that led to their diagnosis.
-If you had eating problems before you were diagnosed, you may need some support from your doctor or dietitian to improve your diet before you start treatment.
+If you had eating problems before you were diagnosed, you may need support to improve your diet.
+Speak to your doctor or dietitian before you start treatment.

 Related Stories & Media

-Qualified dietitians are experts in assessing the food needs of people who are ill.
-They can review your diet and they will take into account any specialist dietary requirements you have.
-They can advise you on which foods are best for you, and whether any food supplements would be helpful.
+Qualified dietitians are experts in assessing people’s food needs.
+They can look at your diet and any specialist dietary requirements you have.
+They can advise you on which foods are best for you, and if any food supplements would be helpful.

 If you have problems with your diet, you can ask your doctor at the hospital to refer you to a dietitian.
 In some hospitals, you can refer yourself.
 Contact the hospital’s dietetic department for more information.
-If you are not in hospital, your GP or district nurse can refer you to a community dietitian, who will visit you at home.
+If you are not in hospital, your GP or district nurse can refer you to a community dietitian.

 Some cancer treatments can cause eating problems.
 Some problems are temporary and improve when you finish treatment.
 Others may last longer.
-Your doctor, specialist nurse or dietitian will support you and advise you on what might help.
+Your doctor, specialist nurse or dietitian will advise you on what might help.

 Some types of surgery can slow down your digestion.
-If you have surgery to your mouth, throat, stomach or bowel, you may need to adjust to changes in your eating patterns.
+If you have surgery to your mouth, throat, oesophagus (gullet), stomach or bowel, you may need to adjust to changes in your eating pattern.

 Radiotherapy to your head, neck or chest area can cause: